 “We’wha” by Jim Ru

-Jim Ru painted We’Wha with a dramatic blue background in the icon below.
-It was included in his show “Transcendent Faith: Gay, Lesbian and Transgendered Saints” in Bisbee Arizona in the 1990s.
+Jim Ru painted We’Wha with a dramatic blue background His icon was included in his show “Transcendent Faith: Gay, Lesbian and Transgendered Saints” in Bisbee Arizona in the 1990s.
 He discusses it in a video.

 “Biawacheeitche or Woman Chief aka Barcheeampe or Pine Leaf” by Ria Brodell